bluecatlabs/bluecat-openstack-drivers/README.md

 		IPAM_Driver = bluecatopenstack

-- Adjust Neutron.conf adding the [Bluecat] section
+- Adjust Neutron.conf adding the [Bluecat] section with parameters for the driver defined

 		[bluecat]
 		bam_address=192.168.1.100